Camp JRF has turned a dream into reality.

-Camp JRF’s success at nurturing the Jewish identities of young people has been matched by its growth as an institution: In only nine summers, we have gone from 39 campers living on rented space to nearly 400 campers on our own 120-acre Aaron and Marjorie Ziegelman Campus in the Pocono Mountains of Pennsylvania.
-We have been recognized by the Jewish press as one of the “Top 10 Jewish Camps” and have been embraced within our own movement as a key institution of learning, leadership and commitment for our youth.
+In only thirteen summers, we have gone from 39 campers on rented space to more than 400 campers on our own 120-acre Aaron and Marjorie Ziegelman Campus in the Pocono Mountains of Pennsylvania.
+We have been recognized by the Jewish press as one of the “Top 10 Jewish Camps” and have been embraced within our own movement as a key institution of learning, leadership, and commitment for our youth.

-With great success comes great challenge: Camp has reached its residential capacity, and for the past two summers we’ve had to maintain a waiting list and disappoint a number of youngsters who want to be campers.
-We no longer have enough beds to accommodate every child, and so we’ve had to turn away young Jewish children who want to experience the pleasures that they’ve heard about from their friends, siblings and community.
-It is now up to us to seize the opportunity to ensure that every child who desires a Camp JRF experience can access one.
+With great success comes great challenge: A number of years ago, Camp reached its residential capacity and, for the first time, had to maintain a waiting list and disappoint a number of youngsters who wanted to be campers.
+We no longer had enough beds to accommodate every child, and so we had to turn away young Jewish children who wanted to experience the pleasures they’ve heard about from their friends, siblings, and community.